2018 Toyota 4Runner vs 2018 Jeep Grand Cherokee

 Let’s start with the first row, in which we look at the two utility vehicles’ power ratings.
 When it comes to horsepower, the Grand Cherokee generates an extra 25 HP; but, in torque, the 4Runner offers an extra 18 pound-feet.
 The advantage goes to the Jeep, but it isn’t a very big one to be certain.
 However, things become a bit clearer and steeper in the second row, as we turn to cargo capacity.
 This is arguably the most important aspect of an SUV, and the fact that the 4Runner can hold an extra 10.9 cubic feet of your stuff is pretty huge.

 The advantages in the 4Runner’s favor don’t let up from there, either.
 Not only can it hold more stuff, but it can hold heavier stuff, thanks to an extra 520 pounds of max payload.
-And if you have to tow a boat or trailer behind you, you’ll be able to accommodate more weight up to an extra 1,500 pounds of maximum capacity.
+And if you have to tow a boat or trailer behind you, you’ll be able to accommodate more weight thanks to an extra 1,500 pounds of maximum capacity.
 If you want to make a 2018 Toyota 4Runner your own, give us a call today!